-As far as how to shred the zucchini, I think the quickest and easiest way is to use a food processor with the shredding blade, if you have one.
+As far as how to shred, I think the quickest and easiest way is to use a food processor with the shredding blade, if you have one.

-Now it’s time to squeeze as much as moisture as we can out of the zucchini.
+Now it’s time to squeeze as much as moisture as we can out of the shredded pieces.

-I like to do this by placing the zucchini into a kitchen towel (thinner towels are better):
+I like to do this by placing the pile of grated zucchini into a clean kitchen towel (thinner towels are better):

-Then squeezing the living daylights out of it (work those triceps, biceps, allllll the upper body muscles):
+Then squeezing the living daylights out of it to get as much liquid out as you can (work those triceps, biceps, allllll the upper body muscles):

-And you’ll be pretty amazed by how much moisture comes out.
+And you’ll be pretty amazed by how much excess moisture comes out.

-Quick note: a lot of shredded zucchini recipes call for salting the zucchini and letting it “drain” for 10 minutes before squeezing, but honestly I have never found this to make a difference.
+A lot of shredded zucchini recipes call for salting the shredded pieces and letting it “drain” for 10 minutes before squeezing, but honestly I have never found this to make a difference.
 Really.
-And I’ve never had any issues with the fritters being soggy.
+Not much water comes out from this, and I’ve never had any issues with the fritters being soggy anyway.
 So if you prefer to salt and drain, go ahead, but I just skip it.

 You can blend the eggs first in the bowl, then mix it all together until the ingredients are well distributed: